Are you overpaying for gas in Hutchinson? Survey shows most, least expensive stations - NewsBreak

 Are you overpaying for gas in Hutchinson?
 Survey shows most, least expensive stations

-According to GasBuddy’s data, gas prices in the Hutchinson area ranged from $2.84 per gallon to $2.97, with an average price of $2.92 for regular.
+According to GasBuddy, the average price in the Hutchinson area was $2.88 per gallon - but stations varied widely, with prices from $2.88 to $2.89 per gallon for regular.

-The most expensive gas in the city Sunday registered at Conoco, at 1515 S Main St.
+The most expensive gas in the city Sunday registered at Cenex, at 600 Adams St Se.

 |Regular